-To turn LDW on and off, press on the center stack.
+To turn LDW on and off, press \Im on the center stack, forward of the shift lever.
 The control indicator will light when LDW is on.

 When LDW is on, is green if LDW is available to warn of a lane departure.
 If the vehicle crosses a detected lane marking without using the turn signal in that direction, is changes to amber and flashes.
 Additionally, there will be three beeps on the right or left, depending on the lane departure direction.